2019 Porsche 911 spy shots and video

 Car Tech

-Porsche is out testing prototypes for its next-generation 911.
-The latest prototype, likely for a Carrera S model, reveals some details not seen on previous testers.
+Porsche is out testing prototypes for its next-generation 911, the 992, which will be hitting the market soon.
+The latest prototype, likely for a Carrera S model, reveals some details not seen on previous testers, including a digital dash.

-Most of the new details can be found at the rear which sports a wide spoiler that spans the width of the car.
+Most of the new details can be found at the rear which sports a wide spoiler spanning the width of the car.
 The taillights also consist of one long strip that appears to follow the curve of the rear spoiler’s leading edge, and the exhaust tips are positioned slightly closer to the center of the rear bumper.
+Both square- and round-shaped exhaust tips will feature on the Carrera models this time around.

 It also looks like the rear intakes are larger than on the current model.
 And at the front, we can see that the headlights are positioned at a slightly different angle than on the current 911.